 - The river deity, Saraswati, became the Goddess of art, music, and wisdom

 - Yama, the “first ancestor,” became the God of Death

 - Surya persisted as a name for the deified sun

-- Vac, the Goddess of speech, central to the chant-focused Vedic tradition, became the root of the word “voice” and the Goddess of song and the arts.
-Her identity was folded into the identity of Saraswati
+- Vac, the Goddess of speech, central to the chant-focused Vedic tradition, became the root of the word “voice” and, as the ruler of song-making and the arts, her identity was folded into that of Saraswati

 “Veda” is the Indo-European root for the word “wisdom,” as well as “vision,” “video” and the Sanskrit, vidya (seeing, insight, knowing).

 The Vedic priests (called ritvij, ”sacrificers,” or ravi, “poets”) had liturgical skills that enabled them to properly lead rituals, but it was also understood that each had experiential knowledge that gave them authority and even charisma that enhanced their effectiveness.